CongHieuTruong/powerful-color-picker/README.md

 ## TypeScript Support

-**react-powerful-color-picker** supports TypeScript and ships with types in the library itself; no need for any other install.
+**powerful-color-picker** supports TypeScript and ships with types in the library itself; no need for any other install.

 <details>
   <summary>How you can get the most from our TypeScript support</summary><br />